-Similar to Figure 3, a new data read cycle is initiated with the falling edge of RD, if CS is low and device is in a wait or sample phase.
+Similar to Figure 3, a new data read cycle is initiated with the falling edge of $\overline{RD}$ , if $\overline{CS}$ is low and the device is in a wait or sample phase.
 The device releases the LVDS o/p (SYNC\O, SDO) from 3-state and sets BUS\BUSY high at the start of the read cycle.
 The SYNC\O cycle is 8 clocks wide (rising edge to rising edge) if BYTE i/p is held high and can be used to synchronize a data frame.
-The clock count begins with the first CLK\O falling edge after a SYNC\O rising edge.
-The MSB is latched out on the second rising edge (2R) and each subsequent data bit is latched out on the rising edge of the clock.
+The clock count begins with the first falling edge of CLK\O after the rising edge of SYNC\O. The MSB is latched out on the second rising edge (2R) and each subsequent data bit is latched out on the rising edge of the clock.
 The receiver can shift data bits on the falling edges of clock.
 The next rising edge of SYNC\O coincides with the 8th rising edge of the clock.
 D8 is latched out on the 9th rising edge of the clock.
 The receiver can latch the de-serialized higher byte on the 10th rising edge (10R, or second rising edge after a SYNC\O rising edge).
 The de-serialized lower byte can be latched on the 18th rising edge (18R).